Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear vision of where you’d like be in the next year, or two?
+Do you have a clear picture of where you want to be in the next year or two?
 Failure to set goals that are achievable can slow progress.
-Set clear, short and long-term objectives prioritizing those with the most impact on your career advancement.
-In order to increase job satisfaction be sure your goals match personal interests.
+Set clear short and long-term goals, focusing on those that have the greatest impact on career advancement.
+To increase your satisfaction at work be sure your goals are in line with your personal needs.

 Dismissing Networking

-Creating meaningful relationships can lead to new job opportunities and advancements in your current role.
-Building strong networks should not be limited to senior employees, but also your former colleagues and peers. colleagues, and also attendance at industry-related gatherings and events.
+Building relationships that are meaningful can result in new job opportunities and advancements in your current job.
+The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, and also attendance at industry conferences and events.

 Which Ways Can You Network Better?